hak5/keycroc-payloads/payloads/library/credentials/Croc_Getonline/README.md

   - Initiates basic network reconnaissance scans.
   - Utilizes Nmap, Iw, and Curl to gather essential network information and save to /root/udisk/tools/Target_SSID.txt.

+* **Configuring ICMP and Port Alerts with alert=on and alert=off**

+- **`alert=on`**

+   - ICMP Alert: It blocks outgoing ICMP and UDP packets with specific destination ports (33434 and 33534) for a minute and then restores the original firewall rules.
+   - Port Alert: It drops incoming TCP packets with the SYN flag set for a minute and then restores the original firewall rules.

+- **`alert=off`**

+   - If alert is set to off, the script does nothing ( : represents a null command in bash ).
+No alerts are set up.

+To summarize, ICMP and Port alerts when alert=on by using the icmp_alert() and port_alert() functions, respectively.
+It saves the current firewall rules to a backup file and runs the alert functions in the background, storing their respective PIDs in temporary files.
+If alert=off, the script does nothing related to alerts.

 ## PAYLOAD INFO :